-- 1.Register for an account (this is an off-chain transaction)
+- 1.Registering an account and submitting an off-chain request;

-- 2.Perform a deposit or receive a transfer
+- 2.Completing a deposit, or receiving a transfer;

-The only requirement is that the EVM account needs to have at least one historical transfer-in and transfer-out transaction.
-Thus, a brand new address will not be able to create a DeGate account.
-DeGate's chain sync service will regularly scan and update the list of addresses that are eligible to register for an account.
+Account registration on DeGate requires no KYC, and DeGate supports External Owned Account(EOA) and contract account (CA).
+The only requirement is that the EVM account must have at least one transfer-in or transfer-out record.
+Therefore, a new address cannot register a DeGate account.
+The DeGate block synchronization service will regularly scan and updates the list of addresses that are eligible to create accounts.